 I was surprised that almost everyone who responded only spoke about outsourcing tasks in their professional lives.
 In the coming year, I suspect the next thing I’ll outsource is the cleaning of my house.
 I’m very particular about who I let work on my business, especially when it requires me to relinquish control over certain tasks.
 However, if I had to predict what I’ll outsource next from a professional standpoint, it will probably be some of my marketing and PR tasks.
 Maybe I’ll work up to taking David Crum of Legal Research Pros’ advice: “[E]verything that does not require your particular expertise should be outsourced if you can.
 Hard to do when you first start, but will work miracles for your practice.”

 Ruth Carter is a lawyer, writer and speaker.
-Her virtual practice, The Carter Law Firm, focuses on intellectual property, social media, First Amendment and flash mob law.
+Her practice focuses on intellectual property, social media, First Amendment and flash mob law.
 Ruth is the author of the ABA book, Flash Mob Law: The Legal Side of Planning and Participating in Pillow Fights, No Pants Rides, and Other Shenanigans, as well as The Legal Side of Blogging: How Not to Get Sued, Fired, Arrested or Killed.
 In “Nothing But the Ruth,” she writes about the lessons she’s learning while building her new practice.
 Follow her on Twitter @rbcarter.

 Subscribe to Attorney at Work

 Get really good ideas every day: Subscribe to the Daily Dispatch (it’s free).